ncrmro/astrocyte/README.md

 * dynamic allocation of resources
 * durable storage
 * routing

+This boilerplate should get each host and service to an appliance like standard, having only the nessary packages needed,static IP's set and ports firewalled.
+Eg The nas should

 ### Baremetal Provisioning
 Setup and secure various Baremetal, VM guests and Docker hosts.